svn2github/curl-wsdk/trunk/README.txt

 - docs/en/dguide/tools/wsdl/editor-info.txt   	WSDK tool definition

+Note: The WSDL IDE Tool must be installed using the files installed with the Curl Documentation Viewer.
+This assures it has access to the necessary libraries.
+The 'WSDK Web Services' chapter contains the necessary filename for the installed documentation.

 If an earlier version of WSDL Services IDE tool has been installed, it must be replaced with the version in this distribution, in order to function with the Curl Version 7.0 IDE.